 After the healing period, the top section of the dental implant is exposed for the placement of the final restoration.
 A crown is used if a single tooth has to be replaced.
 Our dentist, Dr. Askari, might recommend using a bridge or dentures in case of multiple missing teeth.
 All restorations are custom-made to ensure a secure, cozy fit.
 This permanent restoration gives a natural appearance that functions like a normal tooth.

-Call us at Rosemont Dental: (301) 663-1144 or Schedule an online appointment to know more about Dental Implants.
+Call us at Rosemont Dental: (301) 663-1144 or Schedule an online appointment with Dentist in Frederick to know more about Dental Implants.